SCOTTSDALE DUI LAWYER | SCOTTSDALE DUI ATTORNEY

 - Unique issues such as DUI Quotas, Prosecutor and Scottsdale Crime Lab Scandals.

-- How a typical DUI case progresses through the Scottsdale court.
+- How a typical DUI progresses through the Scottsdale court.

-- Essential information to Scottsdale DUI allegation necessary for your defense.
+- Essential information to Scottsdale DUI allegations necessary for your defense.

 Is this what you are looking for?

 Scotttsdale DUI cases are different.
 Most people could not know this fact.
 Unless you have other DUI arrests to compare.
 The good news is you don’t have to get arrested somewhere else to learn the difference.
 Here are some important things only experienced Scottsdale DUI Lawyers know.

 Between 2010-2016 the Scottsdale Crime Laboratory used instruments suffering from catastrophic software errors to test blood samples in DUI cases.
 The kinds of erros that ocurred included:

 - Results assigned to the wrong person

 - Misidentified results